How to apply for a fisheries dispensation from UK laws to carry out scientific research from a fishing vessel in English waters.

 For research in other UK waters, dispensations will be issued by:

-Under international law, all states have the right to conduct marine science research subject to the rights and duties of other States.
-The Marine Science Research (MSR) webpage contains application forms and guidance.
+Under the United Nations Convention on the Law of the Sea, all states have the right to conduct marine science research subject to the rights and duties of other States.
+The Marine Science Research (MSR) webpage contains an application form for foreign research vessels.

 Marine Licensing Team